 These are my favorite books on lucid dreaming and astral projecting:

 Bob Monroe's books are some of the trippiest, most fulfilling books I've ever read!!! ^_^; It's best when you read them in order.

 I hope you found the information on this page exciting and useful!
 Feel free to send me any questions you may have.
-I welcome your comments and awesome dream experiences below!
+I also recommend reading through the reviews on Amazon for galantamine.
+I welcome your comments and awesome dream experiences!
 Happy travels and Godspeed!! ^_^